-Items (a) through (h) above all require use of a formal Letter Ballot.
+Items (a) through (g) above all require use of a formal Letter Ballot.
+Reaffirmation of standards or technical reports can be voted on at a MTCI-SC meeting but any consensus body members not present will be afforded the opportunity to register a vote via letter ballot.

 5 Procedures for Developing a Standard or Technical Report